NASA-AMMOS/3DTilesRendererJS/README.md

 schedulingCallback = requestAnimationFrame : ( cb : Function ) => void
 ```

 A function used for scheduling when to run jobs next so more work doesn't happen in a single frame than there is time for -- defaults to the next frame.
 This should be overriden in scenarios where requestAnimationFrame is not reliable, such as when running in WebXR.
+See the VR demo for one example on how to handle this with WebXR.

 ## LRUCache